 When we, as humans, think about time, we’re really putting to use what scientists call our episodic memory.
 Episodic memory just refers to the way that we think about events and connect them specifically to time, place, and emotion.
 Ultimately, time is a unique human construct.
 No other species breaks time down into seconds, minutes, hours, days, weeks, months, and years the way that humans do.

 And, as humans tend to do, we like to assume that everyone and everything thinks exactly the way we do.
 This definitely extends to our pets.
 It explains why they always know when we’re getting home from work, when it’s time for a walk, when we usually feed them dinner, etc., right?

 Not exactly.
-While dogs do seem to seem to be rooted fairly securely in “the moment,” the fact that they can be trained based on events that have occurred in the past and with the anticipation of events happening in the future would suggest they do have their own, specifically canine form of episodic memory.
+While dogs do seem to be rooted fairly securely in “the moment,” the fact that they can be trained based on events that have occurred in the past and with the anticipation of events happening in the future would suggest they do have their own, specifically canine form of episodic memory.
 But it works differently than ours does.